 The SODO Track is an icon in the making.
 We are transforming the portal to Downtown Seattle – a two-mile transit corridor traveled by over 50,000 daily – into an imaginative raceway of art in motion.
-The SODO Track is the first mural project to commission over 50 artists of many backgrounds and styles to explore one theme – motion – and for that theme to reflect the in-motion viewing experience of its bus and light rail-riding viewers.
-Local, national, and international artists – invited by curator Gage Hamilton and artists who self-submitted to 4Culture’s Muralist Roster, and were selected by a panel – are painting side-by-side.
+This free and accessible urban art gallery is the first to commission over 50 artists to explore one theme, and to paint side-by-side.

 Gage is an artist, curator and the co-organizer of Forest For The Trees, a nonprofit public art project in Portland, OR.
 Commissioned by 4Culture, Gage developed a Public Art Plan for the SODO Track and is curating its first two summer festivals.

 Tamar manages public art projects for 4Culture.
 Her partner portfolio includes King County Metro and Sound Transit, which invest % for Art in the production of contemporary art for shared public space.
 She is the project manager for SODO Track.

 Dominic, a fine art documentarian and creative producer, is the SODO Track photographer and production assistant.
 See more of his work by following wiseknave.

 Kathleen is the director of Urban ArtWorks, a Seattle nonprofit that provides opportunities for underserved youth and contemporary artists to work together.
 UA youth participate in SODO Track Artist-led workshops and help maintain the project’s “black line.”

 Erin is the Executive Director of the SODO BIA, representing SODO’s property and business owners.
 The BIA endorsed the Public Art Plan for the SODO Track and is a financial contributor to the project.